 COMMENT

-Rule 32. l(a).
+Rule 32.
+1(a).
 This provision encompasses most traditional post-conviction claims, such as the denial of counsel, incompetent or ineffective counsel, or violations of other rights based on the United States or Arizona constitutions.

 Rule 32.1(d).
 This provision is intended to include claims such as miscalculation of sentence or computation of sentence credits that result in the defendant remaining in custody when he or she should be free.
 It is not intended to include challenges to the conditions of imprisonment or correctional practices.

-Rule 32. l(h).
+Rule 32.
+1(h).
 This claim is independent of a claim under Rule 32.1(e) concerning newly discovered evidence.
 A defendant who establishes a claim of newly discovered evidence need not comply with the requirements of Rule 32.1(h).

 Rule 32.2.
 Preclusion of Remedy